-[47] The subject site is not an outstanding example of the type and does not meet the threshold for inclusion in the Heritage Overlay as an individually significant heritage place.
-Looking at the accepted assessment criteria overall, the subject site satisfies one criterion (Criterion A) of significance but no others.
+[48] The subject site is not an outstanding example of the type and does not meet the threshold for inclusion in the Heritage Overlay as an individually significant heritage place.
+Looking at the accepted assessment criteria overall, the subject site satisfies one broad criterion (Criterion A) of significance but no others.
 Criterion A has been applied broadly with in the HGHR and it would be inappropriate to designate a building as significant solely against this criterion.
 On this basis the justification for including the subject site as a site-specific Heritage Overlay cannot be justified.
+Furthermore, the site falls short of satisfying the cited standards to warrant its significance under Criterion D.

-6 Conclusion and Declaration
+6 Conclusion & Declaration

-- [48] Upon review of the exhibited material of Amendment C387, and the recommendations of the HGHR, it is my opinion that the subject site does not meet the threshold for inclusion in the Melbourne Planning Scheme as an individual heritage place.
-It does not warrant significant grading. - [49] The assessments made in the HGHR regarding the significance and value of the place are not convincing.
-Criterion A has been applied too broadly to the extent that it lacks meaning. and the place falls short of satisfying the cited standards to warrant its significance under Criterion D. The subject site has not been shown to possess equal or greater significance than comparable properties within the Hoddle Grid. - [50] The proposed inclusion of the subject site as an individual heritage place should be dismissed.
+- [49] Upon review of the exhibited material od Amendment C387, and the recommendations of the HGHR, it is my opinion that the subject site does not meet the threshold for inclusion in the Melbourne Planning Scheme as an individual heritage place.
+It does not warrant significant grading. - [50] The assessments made in the HGHR regarding the significance and value of the place are not convincing.
+Criterion A has been applied too broadly to the extent that it lacks meaning.
+And the site falls short of satisfying the cited standards to warrant its significance under Criterion D. The subject site has not been shown to possess equal or greater significance than comparable properties within the Hoddle Grid. - [51] The proposed inclusion of the subject site as an individual heritage place should be dismissed.